 This is the Tour de France and there’s always something to watch but there are some stages that matter more than others.
 If you need to plan ahead and book space in your diary, here are some suggestions for the stages to watch.

-- Stage 20 – Saturday 25 July: the final act and the Alpe d’Huez climax
+- Stage 20 – Saturday 23 July: the Alpine climax with the Joux Plane and its descent

 The race will be broadcast on a variety of channels around the world.
 There is no free stream on the internet but you will find a feast of legitimate feeds from some local broadcasters and failing this links to pirate streams are available from the likes of cyclingfans.com and steephill.tv.